 Residential Waste Collection System.
-Using City-owned and operated collection vehicles, the City provides mandatory collection services for all residential customers.
+Using City-owned and -operated collection vehicles, the City provides mandatory collection services for all residential customers.
 Prior to 2013, collection service for residential customers was provided on a weekly basis.
 Beginning in 2013, all City residents living in single-family homes and duplexes began receiving collection services on an every other week basis.
-Implementation of every other week service has resulted in customer savings (approximately 10% annual savings for the average residential customer), increased waste diversion (approximately 6.5% decrease in landfilled residential garbage), reduced collection costs (approximately \$1.2 million less per year), and lowered environmental impact (approximately 44% reduced in carbon dioxide emissions from the City's vehicle collection fleet).
-While residential revenues are anticipated to continue to decrease, commercial, disposal and sales of recyclables are planned to increase.
+Implementation of every other week service has resulted in customer savings (approximately 10% annual savings for the average residential customer), increased waste diversion (approximately 6.5% decrease in landfilled residential garbage), reduced collection costs

+(approximately \$1.2 million less per year), and lowered environmental impact (approximately 44% reduction in carbon dioxide emissions from the City's vehicle collection fleet).

 Commercial Waste Collection System.
-The City provides weekly mandatory collection service to all commercial customers with City-owned and operated collection vehicles.
+The City provides weekly mandatory collection service to all commercial customers with City-owned and \operated collection vehicles.
 A very small number of commercial customers are approved by the City to self-haul their waste.
 These customers are required to deliver waste to and pay tipping fees at the Tacoma Recovery & Transfer Center.

 Collection of Residential and Commercial Recyclable Materials.
-The City's collection service includes voluntary curbside collection of co-mingled recyclables for residential customers in the service area.
+The City's collection service includes voluntary curbside collection of commingled recyclables for residential customers in the service area.
 Collection occurs every other week.
 Curbside recycling was initiated in 1990.
-In 1997 the City initiated a co-mingled recycling program City-wide that allows residential customers to place all recyclables into one container and adds certain plastics, cardboard and mixed wastepaper to the items collected at curbside.
-Active public relations and educational programs have been implemented to promote City-wide recycling and to encourage residents to use the recycling facilities
+In 1997 the City initiated a commingled recycling program City-wide that allows residential customers to place all recyclables into one container and adds certain plastics, cardboard and mixed wastepaper to the items collected at curbside.
+Active public relations and educational programs have been implemented to promote City-wide recycling and to encourage residents to use the recycling facilities.